Paris Hilton To Run For President After Trump Phenomenon? [Video]

-Paris Hilton is not exactly a name that is synonymous with politics… or anything that requires critical thought.
+Paris Hilton is not exactly a name that is synonymous with politics, or anything that requires critical thought.
 But the socialite couldn’t resist letting her name spill into the political arena and has even commented on her potential goals.

-During an interview with New York Post, Paris Hilton only spent about a moment and half talking about politics with the publication.
+During an interview with New York Post, Paris Hilton only spent about a moment and a half talking about politics with the publication.
 But it was enough to have made her fans go crazy with anticipation, waiting to hear what the hotel heiress will do next and why she voted for Donald Trump to start with.

 The fact Trump became president gives me high hopes that one day queen @ParisHilton will become president #ParisForPresident #Inauguration pic.twitter.com/LagiZNNk2m